kitschmaster/rubyongo/info/devlog.markdown

 forced the proper paths, but still getting the above problem. removing the bundler version from gemspec, and let's see if that makes a change...

+it worked, and it is using bundler 1.3.5 during bundle, crazy... sshing in and doing gem list bundler, it shows:

+  *** LOCAL GEMS ***

+  bundler (1.16.4)

+so where does bundler 1.3.5 come from, during ssh script run? it's here: /usr/lib/ruby/vendor_ruby/gems/bundler-1.3.5/lib

+hitting the next problem:

+No such file or directory - log/production.log (Errno::ENOENT)
+  /home/rubyongo/rubyongo.org/lib/rubyongo/panel/kit.rb:27:in `initializ

+ok, let's create the log dir...

+panel is up at #04.09.2018 13:43:06.

 #04.09.2018 09:00:26 CodingSession::BEGIN

 #03.09.2018 17:00:27 CodingSession::END